How to Plan Projects, Events, and Campaigns With Marketing Timelines

 This is one phase of your project where multiple steps will most likely be overlapping as you will be tracking a lot of metrics and data at one time.

 The last phase of your project is going to be measurement.
-In this phase, you’re going to assess the data you gathered and determined if the project was a success or not.
+In this phase, you’re going to assess the data you gathered and determine if the project was a success or not.

 This phase usually falls into four steps: